Alicia

 Timmy Fox’s remarkable journey from a participant in the Healing Transitions Long-Term Recovery Program to Silver Chipper #984 is a testament to the transformative impact that recovery has had on him.
 His unwavering commitment to…

-For many, finding support after starting their recovery journey looks like attending a regular AA meeting, meeting with their mentor for coffee, or serving as a peer mentor to help others seeking freedom from addiction.…
+For many, finding support after starting their recovery journey looks like attending a meeting with their mentor for coffee, or serving as a peer mentor to help others seeking freedom from addiction.
+For partners in…

 Addiction affects everyone in the orbit of a loved one battling the disease.
 And miraculously, so does recovery.
 Jake and his close-knit family were faced with the terrifying reality of addiction not long ago.
 His…